kachick/devcontainer-ubuntu-nix/README.md

-# Docker container image for Nix packagemanager on Ubuntu
+# Dev Container image for Nix package manager on Ubuntu

+Now implemented only for vscode

 ## Motivation